0xBitBuster/python-projects/README.md

 -  [x]  **Stock News Sentiment Analysis**: Crawl and analyze sentiment in stock news headlines from finviz

+-  [x]  **Stock Price Prediction**: Download stock data and predicts stock price using machine learning with the LTSM model.

 -  [x]  **Spam Detection**: Detect spam texts using machine learning with the Naive Bayes algorithm